 But what is a cupcake without frosting?
 While organic grassfed butter is typically considered “okay” on the Paleo diet, I did not have any on hand so needed to come up with an alternative to buttercream frosting–and I think this shortening, coconut cream and coconut sugar concoction does the trick!

-In the winter, we make some sort of roast in our house once per week.
+In the winter, I make some sort of roast once per week.
 My favorite is a nice pork roast with BBQ sauce, served over a sweet potato and topped with coleslaw.

 Since this sauce uses dates rather than honey, it is not only Paleo, but also Whole30 Compliant.
 You could also use a bit of unsweetened apple sauce in place of the dates.